 Ayvalik Aegean Coast, Turkey Travel Guide

 Spring (April-May) sees temperatures from 15-25°C (59-77°F).
 Precipitation levels are low to moderate, and humidity stays low.
 Days are generally pleasant for outdoor activities.
-Summer (June-August) brings hot and dry conditions, with temperatures often to 28-35°C (82-95°F).
-Precipitation is minimal.
+Summer (June-August) brings hot and dry conditions, having temperatures often to 28-35°C (82-95°F).
+The level of precipitation is minimal.
 Moderate humidity occurs.
 Prevailing northerly winds, known as "meltemi," cool the air.

 Summertime heat can be intense; staying hydrated and seeking shade during peak hours is paramount.
-Strong winds, notably during spring and autumn, can occur and influence boat trips or ferry schedules.
+Strong winds, prominently during spring and autumn, can occur and influence boat tours or ferry schedules.
 Always consult local weather forecasts.

 Warm weather, bustling atmosphere